narfdotpl/narf.pl/content/posts/office-headphones.md

 I was using the strong bass HD 202s, "the cheapest big Sennheisers", for, I think, at least two years when I was at the university.
-Unfortunately, they're the *on* ear, not *around* the ear headphones and as such are too uncomfortable to keep on the head for half a day.
+Unfortunately, they're the *on* ear, not *around* the ear headphones and as such are too uncomfortable to keep on the head for half of a day.

 Sennheiser HD 380 Pro
 ---------------------

-I saw the HD 380s' recommendations in my Facebook feed a couple of times.
+I have seen the HD 380s' recommendations in my Facebook feed a couple of times.
 [Other geeks][Marco] seemed to be fond of them too.
 Given this, the "Pro" label, and the fact that they were the most expensive headphones of the four pairs I tested, I had high expectations.